jonnonz1/nz-statute-book/acts/public/1958/geneva-conventions-act-1958.md

   - **the Second Convention** means the Geneva Convention for the Amelioration of the Condition of Wounded, Sick, and Shipwrecked Members of Armed Forces at Sea, adopted at Geneva on 12 August 1949, a copy of which Convention (not including the annex to that Convention) is set out in Schedule 2
   - **the Third Convention** means the Geneva Convention relative to the Treatment of Prisoners of War, adopted at Geneva on 12 August 1949, a copy of which Convention (not including the annexes to that Convention) is set out in Schedule 3
   - **the Fourth Convention** means the Geneva Convention relative to the Protection of Civilian Persons in Time of War, adopted at Geneva on 12 August 1949, a copy of which Convention (not including the annexes to that Convention) is set out in Schedule 4
-  - **New Zealand aircraft** means any aircraft that is registered or required to be registered in New Zealand under the Civil Aviation Act 1990; and includes any aircraft belonging to or in the service of Her Majesty in right of New Zealand, whether a civil or a military aircraft
+  - **New Zealand aircraft** means any aircraft that is registered or required to be registered in New Zealand under the Civil Aviation Act 1990; and includes any aircraft belonging to or in the service of the Sovereign in right of New Zealand, whether a civil or a military aircraft
-  - **New Zealand ship** means a New Zealand ship or ship belonging to Her Majesty as those terms are defined in the Shipping and Seamen Act 1952; and includes an unregistered ship which is by Part 12 of that Act required to be registered in New Zealand or in some other Commonwealth country
+  - **New Zealand ship** means a New Zealand ship or ship belonging to the Sovereign as those terms are defined in the Shipping and Seamen Act 1952; and includes an unregistered ship which is by Part 12 of that Act required to be registered in New Zealand or in some other Commonwealth country
   - **protected internee** means a person protected by the Fourth Convention and interned in New Zealand
   - **protected prisoner of war** means a person protected by the Third Convention
   - **the Protecting Power** , in relation to a protected prisoner of war or a protected internee, means the Power or organisation which is carrying out, in the interests of the Power of which he or she is a national, or of whose forces he or she is, or was at any material time, a member, the duties assigned to Protecting Powers under the Third Convention or the Fourth Convention, as the case may be